jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### From Another Place

 There *are* techniques for a child to communicate with its parent.
 There are two similar ways: a child contains a reference to the parent’s procedure, a child contains a reference to the parent’s object.
 The child then has to define the interface of the object or procedure to reference.
 The child must also accept that the object reference might not point to an existing object.
-These techniques will be covered again later on.
+These techniques might be covered again later on.

 |                                                |                                                |
 |:----------------------------------------------:|:----------------------------------------------:|